Charity Bingo Sites

 Non charity sites running charity bingo games

 A good example of this type of promotion was Foxy Bingo‘s October 2013 Pink Ribbon Jackpots.
 20% of all card sales for the series of £250 guaranteed jackpots games that ran several times a day throughout the month, were donated to Breast Cancer Campaign.
 Foxy ran a similar promotion for Breast Cancer Awareness month for many years but sadly – and unsurprisingly given the other ways in which this once great site has gone downhill – they seem to have stopped doing so now.
-A more recent and very generous charity initiative was the Hearts of Gold promotion which ran over several months during 2015 at Wink Bingo. £57,000 was raised from this series of charity games, for Cancer Research UK via the Peter Andre Fund.
+A slightly more recent and very generous charity initiative was the Hearts of Gold promotion which ran over several months during 2015 at Wink Bingo. £57,000 was raised from this series of charity games, for Cancer Research UK via the Peter Andre Fund.

 Probably the biggest charitable contribution from any real money bingo site came from Mecca Bingo in the form of their regular Rank Cares charity games with 50% of the profits going to Carers Trust.
 The Rank Cares initiative (which ran at online and offline Grosvenor casinos and Mecca bingo halls as well as at the bingo site) raised around a million pounds a year for the charity over just two years and this makes the amount raised by most charity bingo sites look very small.